 Passwords reset phishing sites are undetectable to the human eye.
 Compare these two sites.
 Can you tell which one is the phishing site?
 Probably not.
-ThreatEye NV can.
+ThreatEye can.

 Hackers don’t have the same access to load balancing and servers and will take longer to load.
 This is one of the characteristics ThreatEye behavioral heuristics can use to identify phishing websites.

-ThreatEye NV has trained our threat detection and response model to detect phishing sites by ingesting hundreds of against phishing sites’ metadata characteristics.
+ThreatEye has trained our threat detection and response model to detect phishing sites by ingesting hundreds of against phishing sites’ metadata characteristics.
 It references this data to detect copycat sites.

 Using advanced behavioral analysis and machine learning, ThreatEye deploys Encrypted Traffic Analysis (ETA) to see into encrypted SSL traffic for live threat and anomaly analysis.